Medically reviewed by Drugs.com. Last updated on May 3, 2021.

 A few of the causes of hydrocephalus can be prevented:

 Some people with obstructive hydrocephalus can be treated with a technique called ventriculostomy in which a neurosurgeon makes an incision at the site of the blockage to allow cerebrospinal fluid to drain.
-Surgeons also are experimenting with surgical repair of congenital hydrocephalus while the fetus is still inside the mother's womb (uterus).
+In some cases, surgeons may recommend surgical repair of congenital hydrocephalus while the fetus is still inside the mother's womb (uterus).

 When To Call a Professional

+Always make an appointment with a obstetrical provider if you become pregnant to arrange for prenatal care.
 Call your doctor if you or your child develops symptoms of hydrocephalus or has a severe head injury.
-Also call your doctor if you become pregnant.

 The outlook depends on the cause of hydrocephalus and usually is better if the problem is diagnosed and treated early.
 If hydrocephalus gets worse rapidly or lasts a long time, it can cause brain damage and death.